downlinko/downlinko.github.io/_posts/development/2018-07-24-download-install-jdk-10-windows.md

 Click on the search button.
 Then type "<kbd>env</kbd>" (without quotes).

+> On Windows 7 click on the Windows button.

 <img src="{{ site.url }}/assets/images/posts/development/windows-search-env.png" alt="windows search env">

 Click on the `Edit environment variables for your account` shortcut.
 Wait for the environment variables window to open.